-First, inflation of any OECD country has been subject to two, three or four breaks in its mean since 1960.
+First, inflation of any OECD country has been subject to two or three breaks in its mean since 1960.
 These breaks are robust in both univariate and (a set of) multivariate models of inflation.
-Second, the breaks are often neutral monetary phenomenon.
+Second, the breaks are indeed monetary phenomena.
 They are more frequently (across countries) accompanied by breaks in the mean of nominal variables than by breaks in the mean of real variables.
 Third, none of the inflation determinants we analysed break systematically before inflation does.
 Hence no variable alone appear as a potentially leading indicator of breaks in the mean of inflation.

 Fourth, the conditional on break low persistence of inflation is also robust in multivariate models of inflation.
 The response of inflation to shocks to the output gaps or to the growth rate of money is actually faster in the model with breaks.
 While the change in the response is more substantial for monetary policy indicators than for business cycle ones, the response of inflation to every single variable is faster once we control for breaks in its mean.
-This result implies that models that ignore breaks in the mean of inflation may overrate the time it takes for inflation to adjust to shocks.
+This result implies that models involved.